General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 -overhaul, repair and lifecycle support services

 The substantial majority of Marine Systems' workload supports the U.S. Navy.
-These efforts include the construction of new ships,
+The work for the Navy includes the construction of new ships

-and the design and development of next-generation platforms to help the customer meet evolving missions and maintain its desired fleet size.
+and the design and development of next-generation platforms to help meet evolving missions and maintain desired fleet size.

 The Virginia Class submarine is the first U.S. submarine designed to address post-Cold War threats, including capabilities tailored for both open-ocean and littoral missions.
 These stealthy ships are well-suited for a variety of global assignments, including intelligence gathering, special-operations missions and sea-based missile launch.
-The Virginia Class program includes 30 submarines, which the Navy is procuring in multi-ship blocks.
-The group has delivered nine of 18 boats under contract in conjunction with Huntington Ingalls Industries which shares in the construction of these vessels.
-The remaining nine boats under contract extend deliveries through 2018.
-General Dynamics has submitted a proposal for the next block of submarines under the program expected to be awarded near the end of 2013.
+In 2014, General Dynamics received a contract for the construction of 10 submarines in the fourth block of the program, bringing the number of boats under contract to 28.
+The group has delivered 11 of these boats in conjunction with an industry partner that shares in the construction.
+The remaining 17 boats under contract are scheduled for delivery through 2023.
 In 2010, Marine Systems delivered the seventh boat in a record 65 months, five months faster than any of the previous boats in the program.

 Marine Systems is the lead designer and producer of Arleigh Burke Class DDG 51s, the only active destroyer in the Navy's global surface fleet.
 DDG 51s are multi-mission combatants that offer defense against a wide range of threats, including ballistic missiles.
-In 2010, General Dynamics delivered USS Jason Dunham, the 32nd ship, and in 2011, the company delivered the 33rd of the 34 DDG-51 ships under the Navy's legacy multi-ship contract.
+In 2010, General Dynamics delivered USS Jason Dunham, the 32nd ship, and in 2011, the company delivered the 33rd of the 34 DDG 51 ships under the Navy's legacy multi-ship contract.
 In 2012, Marine Systems delivered the final DDG 51 ship under the prior multi-ship contract.
-In connection with the Navy's restart of the DDG 51 program, General Dynamics has been awarded construction contracts for two destroyers.
-Delivery of these ships is scheduled for 2016 and 2017.
-General Dynamics has submitted a competitive bid for a multi-ship construction contract that is expected to be awarded in the first half of 2013.
+General Dynamics currently has construction contracts for seven DDG 51s scheduled for delivery through 2022.

 Marine Systems participates in a number of programs in support of the Navy's efforts to renew its surface fleet.
-In 2011, Marine Systems completed the detailed design of the next-generation guided-missile destroyer, the DDG 1000 Zumwalt Class, and is building the first of the three ships in the class at its Bath, Maine, shipyard.
+In 2011, Marine Systems completed the detailed design of the next-generation guided-missile destroyer, the DDG 1000 Zumwalt Class, and is building the three ships in the class at its Bath, Maine, shipyard.
 In 2011, the group received an award for its portion of the construction of the second and third ships in the program.
-While the group is responsible for much of the construction of the ship, significant components will be manufactured by others and supplied as government-furnished material for integration into the destroyer.
-Delivery of the ships is scheduled for 2015, 2016 and 2018.
+While the group is responsible for much of the construction of the ship, significant components are manufactured by others and supplied as government-furnished material for integration into the destroyer.
+Deliveries of the three ships in the program are scheduled through 2019.

 In 2012, the Marine Systems group delivered the final ship under the 14-ship T-AKE program, marking the completion of a shipbuilding program that spanned more than a decade.
 The group's T-AKE combat-logistics ship supports multiple missions for the Navy, including replenishment at sea for U.S. and NATO operating forces around the world.
 T-AKE is the first Navy ship to incorporate proven commercial marine technologies such as integrated electric-drive propulsion.
 These commercial ship-design features minimize operating and maintenance costs over the ship's 40-year service life.
 Throughout the course of the program, the group reduced the hours required to build a single ship by nearly 80%.